Sui Model School & Girls College

 These students are expected to add to the local qualified human resource pool and assist in development of respective communities.

 In 2001, the Lahore University of Management Sciences (LUMS) launched the National Outreach Programme (NOP) to provide financial assistance towards a bachelor’s degree for high-achieving matriculation and intermediate students across the country.

 Students are selected through a strictly merit-based evaluation process and provided support for registration and preparation for the LUMS admission test to compete with other applicants.
 Successful candidates are extended a full scholarship.
 For this, LUMS has sought support from various local philanthropic and corporate organizations as well as international agencies.

-So far, one student from Balochistan has benefitted from the NOP scholarship programme.
-Selection of other deserving candidates is in process.
+So far, two students from Balochistan have benefitted from the NOP scholarship programme.

 The Hub School

 The Hub School (THS) is a boarding school for boys, which aspires to provide quality education comparable to the best available at international academic institutions.
 On completion, THS is expected to be the first and only not-for-profit school of its kind in Pakistan.

 A project of the Ahmed E. H. Jaffer Foundation, THS plans to cater to approximately 800 students from Class VI, eventually leading up to an International Baccalaureate degree.
 Initially, THS hopes to provide merit- and need-based scholarships to 15 percent of its students.
 This percentage is expected to increase to 50 percent in the future.